ddev/ddev/docs/index.md

 curl -L https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh | bash
 ```

+- (Optional) As a one-time initialization, run `mkcert -install`, which may require your sudo password.
+Linux users may have to take additional actions as discussed below in "Linux `mkcert -install` additional instructions".

 Later, to upgrade ddev to the latest version, just run this again.

 ### Manual Installation or Upgrade - Linux and macOS